 Augusto Betti

-Italian artist whose extraordinary research deserves a (re)discovery.
-For Augusto Betti, art was a philosophical and spiritual journey, which led him to a very profound understanding of the mysteries of life and of the world.
+Italian artist and designer whose extraordinary research deserves a (re)discovery.
+For Augusto Betti, creativity was a philosophical and spiritual journey, which led him to a very profound understanding of the mysteries of life and of the world.

 Augusto Betti (1919-2013) became an orphan at the age of nine.
 The eldest of his siblings, he worked in the Focaccia and Melandri ceramic workshop.
 He could not pursue the art studies he loved but managed to attend evening classes at the local Municipal School of Drawing.
 In 1935 he enrolled in the mechanical construction course at the Aeronautical Institute in Forlì.
 During World War II, he was a mechanical engineer with Primo Stormo da Caccia in Udine, with missions in North Africa, Greece, Algeria.
 At the end of the war, he began to paint: his first painting was Il ritratto di Jole (1945), the portrait of his young wife.